tamagui/tamagui/next.md

 v2:

+  - implement web-only props from flat types or else remove them and leave only in $platform-web
   - textAlignVertical is deprecated but make sure we map back from textAlign to textAlignVertical on v2 and then remove it
   - remove Provider need just global config once
   - @tamagui/cli => tamagui